rich-p-rich/coffee-and-honey-p5/README.md

 ![delete-address-modal](readme_images/delete-address-modal.PNG)

 ## Welcome Message and Toasts
-I liked the feature introduced to us in Project 4 whereby the user is welcomed with their username if logged in, or prompted to log in, at the top right of the screen, so I added it to this project as well as a reminder to the customer where they are in the process.
+I liked the feature introduced to us in Project 4 whereby the user is welcomed with their username if logged in, or prompted to log in, at the top right of the screen, if they are not.
+I therefore added it to this project as well as a reminder to the customer where they are in the process.

 I also implemented the Toast functionality from the Boutique Ado with some minor changes, such as changing the 'Go to Checkout' at the PDP to 'Go to Bag' to more accurately reflect the process (this could also have been my misunderstanding of the walk-through project, however. )